Ecoral360/ribx/README.md

           - op-arg-type:
             Include the type of the argument of the operation (index or literal)

+          --no-meta                    Don't include any meta info, only the operations themselves

       -h, --help
           Print help (see a summary with '-h')